Immagine indice glicemico

 • Fats and proteins: lower the GI of the meal

-• The more a food is refined and cooked for a long time, the higher its GI tends to be
+• The more a food is refined and cooked for a long time, the more it tends to have a high GI

 • Cooling (e.g., cold potatoes) can form resistant starch, lowering the GI